Installation#

 conda install numpy

-To decode JPEG compressed pixel data one or more additional libraries will need to be installed.
-See this page for a list of which library is needed to handle a given JPEG format, as specified by the dataset’s (0002,0010) Transfer Syntax UID value.
+For compressed pixel data, see this page for details of which library is needed to compress or decompress using a given compression method, as specified by the dataset’s (0002,0010) Transfer Syntax UID value, then follow the corresponding installation instructions below.

 Installing Pillow#